memsermann/Coursera-GetCleanData/README.md

 # Introduction
-This Document describes the source of the original data and further processing, cleaning and work required by the Coursera Course project "Getting and Cleaning Data".
+This document describes the source of the original data and further processing, cleaning and work required by the Coursera Course project "Getting and Cleaning Data".
-This Background Section describes the source data, measurement of the variables and further processing through Jerk signal derivations, vector magnitude calculations and Fast Fourier
+The Background Section describes the source data, measurement of the variables and further processing through Jerk signal derivations, vector magnitude calculations and Fast Fourier
 Transformations for the Smartlab - Non Linear Complex Systems Laboratory activity data.
 In the Processing of Data Section we describe how we processed and cleaned  the original data to produce our tidy data set.